danb0b/danb0b.github.io/content/travel/13-ohrid.md

 ![Early Dinner](/images/travel/PXL_20230817_164502115.jpg)

 ## Friday, August 18, 2023

+Max woke up early and went out to the living room by himself.
+He was so quiet for so long that we had to check in on him...we found him quietly at work on his "workbook", a pre-school level book we brought with us for him to work on colors, letters, and numbers.
+Very impressive.
+We did some school in the morning and then headed out to find a park and learn about boat rental options.
+Mom went for a walk while I watched the kids, and then we switched; I made it up the main walkway all the way to the bazaar before turning around.
+We got Doner Kebabs for lunch and brought them back to the park.

+At the park, Sara met up with a woman she had been chatting with recently about a pop-up school she was setting up in Ohrid; she lives in Canada and had her two kids with her, and were staying, along with her mom, in Ohrid for several months.
+Ben, Sam, and Max really enjoyed playing with them at the park.
+I headed back to the apartment to get some work done, and they met me at home for a brief wind-down.

+We met back up

 ![We found Max up early, working on his workbook](/images/travel/PXL_20230818_045438403.jpg)
 ![Me and Sam doing some bananagram spelling](/images/travel/PXL_20230818_065051593.jpg)